-- A high school graduate, at least 18 years old and a Dutchess County resident - Willing to engage in work experiences or audit credit-bearing classes, in addition to attending nine hours/week of Think Ahead classes - Seeking skills to prepare for gainful employment - Living at home, independently or in a certified setting - Able to arrange transportation to DCC's Poughkeepsie campus - Able to cover basic expenses including: - o Books/supplies - o Optional commuter meal plan is available at extra cost
+- Willing to engage in work experiences or audit credit-bearing classes, in addition to attending 9 hours of Think Ahead classes a week. - Seeking skills to prepare for gainful employment. - Living at home, independently or in a certified setting. - Able to arrange transportation to DCC's Poughkeepsie campus. - Able to cover basic expenses including: - Books/supplies - Optional commuter meal plan is available at extra cost. - You're at least 18 years old and a resident of Dutchess County. - You have OPWDD eligibility and will be enrolled in the Home & Community Based Services Medicaid (HCBS) waiver at the time of application. - You have a life plan or an Individual Services Plan (ISP) that supports program course/goals. - You've had a vocational evaluation, like a school to work program or pre-vocational assessment. - You have achieved a minimum of 1 hour of unsupervised time. - You've graduated or have been separated from a secondary school program.